Derek Blighe: Activism

-Following his return to Ireland in 2019, Blighe became active online and began professing conspiratorial views, such as endorsing the conspiracy that a "Great replacement" is occurring in Ireland.
+Following his return to Ireland in 2019, Blighe became active online and began professing conspiratorial views, such as endorsing the conspiracy that a "great replacement" is occurring in Ireland.
 Blighe suggested that the government is purposefully replacing native Irish people with immigrants from Africa and the Middle East.

 Blighe became politically active in the spring of 2022, filming videos initially with an anti-lockdown focus before pivoting to anti-immigration as his main topic; targeting the arrival of Ukrainian refugees fleeing the Russian invasion of Ukraine.
 These videos soon brought him into contact with members of the Irish far-right, such as former National Party member Philip Dwyer.
-In August 2022, Blighe was amongst a number of protesters who taunted and jeered the Taoiseach Micheál Martin and Tanaiste Leo Varadkar during their commemoration of Michael Collins at Béal na Bláth.
+In August 2022, Blighe was amongst a number of protesters who taunted and jeered the Taoiseach Micheál Martin and Tánaiste Leo Varadkar during their commemoration of Michael Collins at Béal na Bláth.

-In the latter half of 2022, Blighe attended and lead anti-immigration protests in counties Dublin, Wicklow, Kerry, Waterford, and Cork.
+In the latter half of 2022, Blighe attended and led anti-immigration protests in counties Dublin, Wicklow, Kerry, Waterford, and Cork.
 During this time period, he also began assembling an organisation known as "Ireland First", which organised through secret Telegram groups.
-Both the Irish Times and the Guardian have described Blighe using the Ireland First telegram channel to radicalise his supporters with extremist language.
-The Phoenix has reported that in 2022 Bligh shared a number of messages from British Neo-Nazi Mark Collett to the Ireland First Telegram channel.
-In early 2023, the Ireland First group officially registered as a political party with Oireachtas Registrar of Political Parties, with an official website promoting Blighe as their leader.
+Both The Irish Times and The Guardian have described Blighe using the Ireland First telegram channel to radicalise his supporters with extremist language.
+The Phoenix has reported that in 2022 Blighe shared a number of messages from British Neo-Nazi Mark Collett to the Ireland First Telegram channel.
+In early 2023, Ireland First registered as a political party with Electoral Commission, with a website promoting Blighe as their leader.

+Blighe was the Ireland First candidate for the South constituency at the 2024 European Parliament election, with Philip Dwyer and Margaret Maguire standing in the Dublin and Midlands–North-West constituencies respectively.
+None of the Ireland First candidates, including Blighe, were elected in the 2024 local elections or European elections.

+In April 2025, Blighe quit the Ireland First party and stated he was removing himself from party and electoral politics.

 Views

 Blighe has stated Ireland is being "assaulted" by "unvettable fake refugees".
-He has referred to immigration as a "plantation" (in reference to the Plantation of Ulster), and linked migration to rape and violence.
+He has referred to immigration as a "plantation" (in reference to the Plantations of Ireland), and linked migration to rape and violence.
 Blighe has spread false claims that children would be sharing buildings with refugees, something the Department of Integration later clarified was categorically false.

-Legal issues

-Blighe was brought to court and charged with theft after he filmed himself in September 2022 taking clothes from a shelter for Ukrainian refugees.
+He has posted videos suggesting minister for justice, Helen McEntee, should be "put back in the kitchen", calling her a "misandrist".

+In 2022 Blighe regularly claimed the Russian invasion of Ukraine was a "fake war publicised to encourage economic migrants to come to this country".